How to import locations from CSV to your Store Locator widget

 2

-Drag and drop your CSV file into the following window or click Browse Files to select the required file from your computer:
+Drag and drop your CSV file into the upload window or click Browse Files to select the file from your computer:

 3